mariebehzadi/presentations/Machine Learning/slides.md

 Multi-task learning can be a useful approach to problem-solving when there is an abundance of input data labeled for one task that can be shared with another task with much less labeled data.

+For example, it is common for a multi-task learning problem to involve the same input patterns that may be used for multiple different outputs or supervised learning problems.
+In this setup, each output may be predicted by a different part of the model, allowing the core of the model to generalize across each task for the same inputs.

 ---

 # 11. Active Learning